 For example, plans through Reassured offer the following payment options:

-- Fixed monthly payments up to 12 months
+- Fixed monthly payments for 6 or 12 months

 - Monthly instalments over 2- 25 years

 Spread the cost in low monthly payments up to 25 years, plus interest.
 If you pass away after 12 months and before all your instalments have been paid, your plan would still be in place and funeral costs will be covered

 This provides immediate cover, giving you and your family peace of mind from day one.